Resource Management

 1. Water

-• Community support: We share our water solutions with neighboring farms to promote sustainability across the region.
+Community support: We share our water solutions with neighboring farms to promote regional sustainability.

 Impact: